The Ultimate Guide to Fast Charger Cables

 • Find the best deals: Compare prices from online marketplaces and manufacturers, and watch for seasonal sales.
 Buying directly from the manufacturer can sometimes offer exclusive deals and bundles.

-What Makes a Charger "Fast"?
+What Makes a Charger Fast?

 We’ve all been there: battery blinking red and minutes to spare before an important meeting or heading out the door.
 A fast charger is your lifeline in these moments, but what actually makes a charger “fast?”
 Let’s break down the science behind the speed.

-What is Power Output and Wattage?
+Understanding Power Output and Wattage

 "Fast charging" boils down to power output, measured in watts (W).
 Think of watts as the rate at which energy flows to your device's battery.
 A higher wattage means more power delivered, leading to faster charging.
 Standard chargers typically output around 5W, while fast chargers can range from 18W to a whopping 240W.
 Both your charger and your device need to support fast charging protocols like Qualcomm Quick Charge or USB Power Delivery (USB-PD) to take advantage of these higher wattages.
 For example, if you plug a 100W charger into a phone that only supports 18W charging, it will only charge at 18W.
 You can find KEUTEK’s fast wall chargers in a range of wattages to suit your devices.